 - high temperature: a temperature around 80 degrees Fahrenheit can cause your crested gecko to fire up.
 Just don’t expose them to high temperatures (above 85 degrees Fahrenheit) for a long time as this can cause overheating.

-- lighting (or a lack of light): crested geckos will often fire up at night time when there is little light.
-It’s possible that this is a way to hide from predators by getting darker colors.
+- lighting (or a lack of light): crested geckos will often fire up at night when there is little light.
+This may be a way to hide from predators by getting darker colors.

 - activity: a sleeping crested gecko will usually have a duller (fired down) color.
-When your crestie becomes active at night, they’ll usually fire up and can get darker colors.
+When your crestie becomes active at night, it will usually fire up and can get darker colors.

 Some of these reasons are interlinked.
-High humidity often occurs at night when there’s little light and when your crestie is active and possibly exposed to stress or fear.
-It’s not always entirely possible to attribute a color change to one specific environmental trigger.
+For example, high humidity often occurs at night when there’s little light and when your crestie is active and possibly exposed to stress or fear.
+So it’s not always entirely possible to attribute a color change to one specific environmental trigger.

 Color change due to shedding

 Crested geckos, like other reptiles, shed their old skin and replace it with new skin.
-A few days before the shedding starts you’ll notice that your crestie becomes greyer or even turn pale.
-This is absolutely normal and no reason to become concerned.
-Your crestie will shed its skin and a few days later has its normal color back.
+A few days before the shedding starts, you’ll notice that your crestie becomes greyer or even turn pale.

 How to Get a Crested Gecko to Fire Up

-If you want to know what are the colors of your crested gecko when it’s fired up you can try to create the perfect conditions for it to do so.
+If you want to know the colors of your crested gecko when it’s fired up, you can try to create the perfect conditions for it to do so.
 You don’t have to scare your crestie or put it into a stressful situation!